SebastianJara21/SebastianJara21/README.en.md

 - **Entrepreneurship System based on Complexity Science**
   This solution focuses on retroactively defining the growth flow of a system,
   allowing it to self-regulate, sustain, and evolve efficiently.
 Developed in Python,
-  it's powered by a Discord bot that manages complex interactions: handling internal economies,
-  contribution regulation, and community self-management — all geared toward achieving a
+  this Bot based system is powered by Discord.py libraries, that allows it to manage complex interactions: handling internal economies, contribution regulation, and political community self-management — all geared toward achieving a
   common goal of shared benefit.
 Due to the nature of these projects, I cannot disclose more details.

 - **Automation with n8n, low-code platforms & AI**